raspberrypilearning/looping-sprites/en/step_3.md

 You may be bursting with ideas already, or you may need to take a few minutes to decide on a theme you want to work with.

 --- task ---
-Open a new Scratch project.
-That's all you need to do for this task.

---- /task ---

---- task ---
-Take 5 minutes to think about **your** Looping sprites project.

-+ What mood do you want to create?
-Relaxing, Energising, Funny?
-+ Look at the sprites and backdrops that are available in Scratch.
-+ Which backdrop will you choose?
-+ Which sprite(s) will you choose?
-(You will just start with one sprite and add more if you have time.)

---- /task ---

-`or combined`

---- task ---

 Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target=”_blank”}, to look at the range of sprites and backgrounds, and take 5 minutes to think about **your** Looping sprites project.